andrewabarca/bizible.en/help/configuration-and-setup/sandbox-testing/testing-a-staging-environment.md

 Once this is done, it will kick-off a sync between Bizible and Salesforce and apply touchpoints to the Lead records.
 It’s recommended to check back the next day through a report called: “Bizible Touchpoint on Leads” found in the Bizible Touchpoints Reports folder within the Reports tab.
 If the report is populating a touchpoint for each Lead, this is a sign of success.

-If at any point you have questions, we can walk through the process over a call or you can reach out to [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#097a7c7979667b7d496b6073606b656c276a6664) for help.
+If at any point you have questions, we can walk through the process over a call or you can reach out to support@bizible.com for help.